-The Royal Turtle release is the result of nearly two decades of turtle nest protection, care for the young turtles in the Koh Kong Reptile Conservation Centre, and community-based protection of turtles on the Sre Ambel River, funded by WRS and others.
-This was the fourth release of Royal Turtles into the Sre Ambel River, following releases made in 2015, 2017 and 2019, making a total of 86 turtles.
+This release marks the culmination of over two decades of turtle nest protection, head-starting young turtles at the Koh Kong Reptile Conservation Centre, and community-based protection efforts in the Sre Ambel River, funded by the donors mentioned above.
+Since 2015, this is the seventh release of Royal Turtles into the Sre Ambel River system, bringing the total number of turtles reintroduced to the wild to 167.